 This Update covers the two-month period of December 2015 and January 2016.
 The headnote for this period is: don’t classify drivers as ICs unless you do it right!

 Eight of the nine cases reported below involve drivers.
 None of those companies appear to have undertaken a compliance initiative such as IC Diagnostics™ to enhance their level of compliance under governing state and federal IC laws.
-That proprietary process offers a number of practical, alternative ways to enhance compliance with those laws, including restructuring, re-documenting and re-implementing the independent contractor relationship; reclassifying 1099ers as W-2 employees; or redistributing workers treated as ICs – as more fully described in our White Paper on the subject.
+That proprietary process offers a number of practical, alternative ways to enhance compliance with those laws, including restructuring, re-documenting and re-implementing the independent contractor relationship; reclassifying 1099ers as W-2 employees; or redistributing workers treated as ICs – as more fully described in my White Paper on the subject.
 Now, each of those companies face either an imminent risk of a judicial finding of IC non-compliance or having to pay a multi-million dollar amount to settle their IC misclassification lawsuits.

 Meaningfully enhancing IC compliance in a state-of-the-art fashion substantially increases the likelihood that no legal challenges will ever be brought or, if they are, that the business will be able to successfully defend itself.
 Although most companies are best served if they evaluate their level of IC compliance before they are subject to a legal challenge, even companies like Uber and Amazon, which are embroiled in judicial or administrative battles over their IC business models, would be well served to further enhance their ICs compliance consistent with IC Diagnostics™ – and not wait until the legal challenges end by judgment or settlement.
 While many companies that are currently facing a regulatory or judicial challenge are reluctant to make a change in their business models out of concern that such actions will be misconstrued as an admission of liability, enhancing IC compliance is still usually the best route to take for companies faced with pending legal challenges.
 As a general rule, even companies with high levels of IC compliance should always be seeking to further enhance their compliance with applicable state and federal IC laws.

 In the Courts (9 cases)